dezoxel/machine-learning/README.md

 ## To Do
+- Add /predict endpoint for the univariate linear regression
 - Cover with unit tests
 - Move training set to JSON
 - Make training set config using UI